Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Results

-In Figure~\ref{fig:grids} we show the different classes of \MESA{} simulations as a function of initial orbital period $P_{\mathrm{orb}}$ and donor mass.
-The left column in Figure~\ref{fig:grids} corresponds to simulations where ECSNe were determined following \cite{Podsiadlowski2005}.
-The right column uses more narrow limits for ECSNe following \cite{Tauris2015}.
-We identify the three final outcome classes using the system's CE evolution outcome and \mergprob{} \mergprobeq{}.
+For the BNSs, we identify the three final outcome classes using the system's CE evolution outcome and \mergprob{} \mergprobeq{}.
 Regardless of final outcome, we use a hatch pattern to denote systems that successfully eject the envelope during the CE phase.
 All the models follow similar overall trends.
-There are three classes in Figure~\ref{fig:grids}: \begin{enumerate} \item {\it Merger during CE} --- The (orange) region corresponding to systems that merge during CE is the largest class in all our models.
+The three classes of BNSs in Fig.~\ref{fig:grids} are: \begin{enumerate} \item {\it Merger during CE} --- The (orange) region corresponding to systems that merge during CE is the largest class in all our models.
 It occupies the bottom portion of each grid at $P_{\mathrm{orb}} \lesssim 1000$ days.
 It is the largest for two reasons.
 First, the NS mass we use in this grid leads to mass ratios $q < 0.175$, which for a wide range of initial orbital periods results in a high mass transfer rate and CE.
 Second, in order to successfully eject the envelope, a deep convective envelope at the onset of CE is needed \citep{Marchant2021, Klencki2021} as well as enough initial orbital energy, which occurs at large initial orbital periods.
 As a result, CE leads to a merger for a wide range of periods.
 With increasing donor mass, this outcome occurs at larger initial periods.
 This is because more massive stars expand more and therefore can initiate CE at larger initial orbital periods.

 \item {\it Non-merging systems} --- The (pink) region corresponding to non-merging systems occurs at the largest initial orbital periods.
 These non-merging systems include wide BNS binaries that do not merge within a Hubble time and binaries that are disrupted during the SN explosion.